thenamangoyal/artificial-intelligence/Local Adversarial Search/README.md

 Problem 2 (PacMan Multi Agent)
 ==============================

-1. Copy the 'multiagent.py' form 'p2' directory to directory where l2.zip is extracted with all necessary files.
+1. Locate to 'multiagent' directory of 'code'.

 2. Run using
 python autograder.py